Ávila: Middle Ages

+Modern era

 The city experienced a long decline since the 17th century, its population reducing to just 4,000 inhabitants.

 In the 19th century, there was some population growth with the construction of the railway line from Madrid to the French border at Irun and an important junction near the town.

 In 1936, at the outbreak of the Spanish Civil War, the town quickly became part of the area occupied by rebel troops.
 Growth continued slowly again under Franco, but Ávila has not had a major influence in Spanish society in recent history, apart from the nurturing of politicians such as Adolfo Suárez, the first democratically elected prime minister of Spain post-Franco, and José María Aznar, prime minister from 1996 to 2004, who represented Ávila in the Cortes but was not from the town.